War (Bob Marley song)

 "War" is a song recorded and made popular by Bob Marley.
 It first appeared on Bob Marley and the Wailers' 1976 Island Records album, Rastaman Vibration, Marley's only top 10 album in the USA.
 (In UK it reached position 15 on May 15, 1976.)
 The lyrics are almost entirely derived from a speech made by Ethiopian Emperor Haile Selassie I before the Eighteenth Session of UN General Assembly on 4 October 1963.
-The speech was reminsicent of the one he made in 1936 to the League of Nations.
+The speech was reminiscent of the one he made in 1936 to the League of Nations.
 The previous year, 1935, two years after Hitler's rise to power, Ethiopia had been invaded by Italy and he had been living in exile at the time.

 Songwriting controversy

 "War" is credited to Allan "Skill" Cole (idea) and Carlton "Carly" Barrett (music); the music is an extension of the one-drop drumming style, which Carlton Barrett had either invented, or at least developed and refined.
 The lyrics are a near-exact repetition of a 1963 speech at the UN by the Ethiopian emperor Haile Selassie.
 However, the two simple guitar chords and the semi-improvised, spirited melody put to Selassie's words are said to be unmistakably Marley's.

 According to Stephen Davis' biography Bob Marley, it also appears that Marley had credited several of his multi-million-selling 1974-1976 songs to close friends and relatives because he was working under the terms of a 1968 publishing contract with Cayman Publishing that would have otherwise deprived him of much of his songwriting royalties.
 Crediting close friends, such as footballer Allan Cole or Wailers drummer Carlton Barrett, enabled Bob Marley to circumvent his contractual obligations until he could negotiate new, more favorable agreements.
 This practice, along with the practice of crediting friends who contributed to compositions (even if they had only contributed ideas) created confusion about the copyright ownership of several songs, including "War", following Marley's sudden death, especially since he did not leave a will.

 Barrett's brother, Wailer musician Aston "Family Man" Barrett (who created the bass line, considered key to the song's effectiveness), brought lawsuits against the Marley estate (of which Marley’s widow, Rita Marley was the legal beneficiary) claiming unpaid royalties and credit for songs such as "War" alleging that they had been written by others either solely or in collaboration with Bob Marley.
 One such suit was resolved by a settlement in 1994 in which Barrett was paid $500,000.
 Barrett continued to pursue legal action: he sought £60 million (the equivalent of $113.6 million at the then-current exchange rate) in a suit against the Island-Universal record label and the Marley family.
 That case was dismissed on the grounds that the terms of the earlier settlement prohibited any further claim on the estate.